Columbine victims | Injured 1, 2, 3, 4, 5, 6

 + Daniel Steepleton

-Overviews and experiences of each injured Columbine survivor.
+Information about and experiences of Columbine survivors who were injured during the high school shooting.
+Where possible, updates have been provided.
 Names contained within brackets [ ] indicate the victim didn't know the person but subsequent investigation has provided the identity of the individual.

-At one point Austin heard a male voice [John Savage] ask [Dylan] and one of the shooters what they were doing, to which [Dylan] responded "Oh, just Killing people."
-Dylan then told the boy to get out of the library.
+At one point Austin heard a male voice [John Savage] ask the shooters what they were doing, to which [Dylan] responded "Oh, just Killing people."
+He then told the boy to get out of the library.

 "Everything's going to be okay," Corey told Austin quietly.

 When the shooters finally left the library, Austin checked Corey's pulse.
 His best friend was dead.
-Austin and the other survivors under the table got up and ran outside where they were met by police officers.
+Austin and the other survivors under the table got up and ran outside.
+They were met by police officers who transported them to triage.
 Austin was treated for a gunshot wounds to the hand and a bullet grazed knee.
 He was released from the hospital the same day and graduated from Columbine High School on May 20, 2000.

 ^ top

 Nick was in the cafeteria eating lunch when he heard a girl shout: "Someone's shooting!
 Someone's shooting!".
-He saw two guys outside shooting, anf recognized one of them as Eric, a guy in his Psychology class.
+He saw two guys outside with guns, and recognized one of them as Eric, a guy in his Psychology class.
 He mistakenly told investigators later that the other shooter's name was "Dan".
-Nick said that he ran outside and asked them what they were doing and they pointed their weapons at him.
-In another report Nick told investigators that he went over to one of the victims that had "half of his face blown off and was obviously dead" before the shooters fired on him.
+In one statement, Nick said he ran outside and asked them what they were doing and they pointed their weapons at him.
+In another report Nick told investigators that he went over to one of the victims who had "half of his face blown off and was obviously dead" before the gunmen fired on him.

-He ran back into the school as the shooters fired at him, reaching the cafeteria as the propane bomb inside partially detonated.
-It shattered the windows and he fell back against a wall.
-Hearing more bombs go off (pipe bombs) he ran into the bathroom with several other individuals, including student Tim Kastle and teacher Joyce Jankowski, where they all stayed for roughly 45 minutes listening to the shooters fire their weapons.
+He ran back into the school, reaching the cafeteria as a large bomb inside went off.
+It shattered the windows of Rebel Corner*, causing him to fall back against a wall.
+He then heard several pipe bombs go off, at which point he ran to the staff lounge and hid in the bathroom with several other individuals, including student Tim Kastle and teacher Joyce Jankowski, where they all stayed for roughly 45 minutes listening to the shooters fire their weapons.

 He had a twin brother, Adam, who was also in the school at the time of the shootings.
 Trapped in an office, Adam helped other students up into the ceiling where the air wasn't so stuffy so they could breathe easier while they hid.